patrik-drean/drean-property-ui/api-contract.md

 ### Additional Property Fields
 - **`actualRent`**: Sum of all unit rent values (calculated field)
 - **`currentHouseValue`**: Current market value of the property

+### Unit Status History Tracking
+- **`statusHistory`**: Array of StatusHistory objects tracking unit status changes over time
+- **StatusHistory Object**:
+  - `status`: The status value at the time of the change
+  - `dateStart`: ISO 8601 timestamp when the unit entered this status
+- **Purpose**: Allows frontend to calculate how many days a unit has been in its current status
+- **Frontend Responsibility**: The frontend is responsible for providing the complete status history array when updating units
+- **Usage Pattern**:
+  - When creating a new unit, include initial status history: `[{"status": "Vacant", "dateStart": "2025-01-15T10:30:00Z"}]`
+  - When changing status, append new entry: `[{"status": "Vacant", "dateStart": "2025-01-15T10:30:00Z"}, {"status": "Operational", "dateStart": "2025-01-20T14:45:00Z"}]`
+- **Benefits**: Frontend controls timing, handles offline scenarios, and provides better user experience